-Advice for buying a park home
+Advice for Buying a Park Home

-Information taken from Park Home & Holiday Caravan magazine.
+The information below is taken from Park Home & Holiday Caravan magazine.

-In the beginning
+In the Beginning

 Q: Where do I start?

-The price is right
+The Price is Right

 Q: What will it cost?

-Financing the move
+Financing the Move

 Q: How do I raise the cash?

-The legalities
+The Legalities

 Q: Do I sign a contract?

-Is there a warranty?
+Is There a Warranty?

 Q: Is there a structural warranty?

-Extra outgoings
+Extra Outgoings

 Q: Are there any hidden costs?

-Getting insured
+Getting Insured

 Q: Are they easy to insure?

-Surveying the scene
+Surveying the Scene

 Q: Should I get a survey?

-Selling up
+Selling Up

 Q: What if I want to sell?

-A: There are some important changes to the selling or gifting of your park home, under the Mobile Homes Act, which came into force in 2013.
+A: There are important changes to the selling or gifting of your park home under the Mobile Homes Act, which came into force in 2013.
 As a park home owner, you can now sell your home on the open market without having the new home buyer approved by the site operator.
-You can find out more about this at: www.gov.uk/park-mobile-homes.
+When selling, you are required by law to pay a commission of up to 10 percent of the sale price to the park owner.